American Music Recordings Archive (AMRA)

 American Music Recordings Collection (AMRC)

-These recordings are available for musicians, teachers, historians, researchers, students, and any interested listeners.
+These recordings are ideal for musicians, teachers, historians, researchers, students,

 No commercial recordings by popular recording artists are available from AMRA.

-To contact AMRA about a possible recording -- click here
+To contact AMRA about a possible recording of American music --

 Read about his music compositions at PineTree Music

-Read about his many collections in the PineTree Multimedia Editions (PTME)
+Read about his many collections in the PineTree Music Editions (PTME)

-This year marks the 150th anniversary of the birth of
+This year 2024 marked the 150th anniversary of the birth of

-American composer, Charles Edward Ives, born in Danbury, Connectcut on October 20, 1874.
+American composer, Charles Edward Ives, born in Danbury, Connecticut on October 20, 1874.

-In honor of his birth, listen to "Turn Ye, Turn Ye" an early choral work by Ives in 1890,
+In honor of his birth, there are several early choral works by Ives

 Earlier American Composers - A Survey in Sound